headshed-dev/headshed-dev.github.io/src/pages/uploadz/docker-desktop-environments.md

 Pages are by default created using Markdown, which is my preference as this translates to other media easily.

 We now have a local only, private copy of our own wiki.js instance running in a container on our local machine.

+Wikis are great for storing and sharing information, notes, knowledge base, etc. They were amongst the first ways of easily managing knowlege in a way that was easy to add to and modify, even search and index.
+Before Wikis, often web sites required greater knowledge of HTML and CSS to create and maintain and were not as easy to share and collaborate on.
+Wikimedia, the company behind Wikipedia, the online encyclopedia, have made history with their work and have made it possible for anyone to create and share information in a way that is easy to use and access.
+Thankyou Wikimedia.